gzweigle/Piano-Data/kawai_kg-3c_action/damper/README.md

 Data is for fast and slow strikes and at a sample rate of 2Ksps (Ksps = thousands of samples per second).

-Data is for slow, fast and repeated key strikes.

 The fastest release is by quickly sliding my finger off the edge of the key so that the key returned to its default position entirely on its own.